lgonzalezrouco/pti/p1_cgi/README.md

     wget -qO- https://get.docker.com/ | sh
     sudo usermod -aG docker $(whoami)

+It's necessary to LOGOUT to let the usermod command have effect.

 Within the FIB's teaching lab need to fix a problem with the DNS (Docker replicates the nameservers from /etc/resolv.conf but ignores the localhost entries, the public nameservers do not work because of the firewall).

     nmcli dev show | grep 'IP4.DNS'